scalabl3/userflow/02-implementation-docs/product/class-hierarchy/BASE-001-class-hierarchy.md

  ## Data Isolation
  - Each Organization is a separate data boundary
- - ShadowOrganizations isolate individual user data
  - Cross-organization access requires explicit sharing
  - Subscription features scope available functionality
  - Role-based access controls within organizations

  ## Key Constraints
- 1. Users must have exactly one ShadowOrganization
+ 1. Users must have exactly one Organization
  2. Organizations must have at least one admin role
  3. Users can belong to multiple organizations
  4. Subscriptions are organization-scoped